waregagbagbo/100-days-of-code/log.md

 ##### (delete me or comment me out)

 **Today's Progress**:Worked on Python Django pdf and csv conversions<br/>
-**Thoughts:** I have always desired to become a full stack dev and Odin Project is just a way to remind myself of the content I used to read with no practice.
+                     Practiced and brushed over Javascript conditons and operators **Thoughts:** I have always desired to become a full stack dev and Odin Project is just a way to remind myself of the content I used to read with no practice.